John121904/packer-terraform-vmware/README.md

 [Linux Packer templates](https://github.com/guillermo-musumeci/packer-vsphere-iso-linux)

 ## More instructions
-You can find more instructions in /packer-vsphere-iso-windows/README.md
+You can find more instructions in /packer-vsphere-iso-windows/README.md## Hashicorp ##